Unit 5: Computer Technology - Culminating

 - TOP - Unit 5, Act.
 3: Digital Logic next

-1. With LOGO!soft using the following circuit diagram given (power cct), create the digital logic equivalent using any of the common logic gates following the same process as last circuit design
+1. With LOGO!soft using the forward/reverse circuit diagram given (power cct), create the digital logic equivalent using any of the common logic gates with the given .LSC template, following the same process as last circuit design

-2. One additional step will require a 4 second timer delay between switching directions.
+3. One additional step will require a 4 second timer delay between switching directions

 Evaluation: